onetarek/wp-ad-guru/readme.txt

 == Changelog ==
+= 2.5.3 - May 24, 2024 =
+* Fix: PHP deprecation notices.

 = 2.5.2 - March 06, 2023 =
-* Fix: PHP Notice: A non well formed numeric value encountered.
+* Fix: PHP Notice: A non-well-formed numeric value encountered.
 * Fix: Bug in the logic of serving ads on the home page.
 * Fix: Style issues on the ad setup manager page.
 * Improve: Modal Popup sidebar preview.
-* Fix: Extra blank space at bottom and right side of a modal popup.
-Stop horizontal scrollbar for big image.
+* Fix: Extra blank space at the bottom and right side of a modal popup.
+Stop the horizontal scrollbar for big images.

 = 2.5.1 - January 17, 2023 =
 * Fix: PHP warning.